Subscribe to our Newsletter

-How to get there: Take an early train from Vienna’s Wien Hauptbahnhof station to Graz.
-The 90-mile ride is around two and a half hours.
+How to get there: Take an early train from Vienna’s Wien Hauptbahnhof station.

 Klosterneuburg, a magnificent twelfth-century Augustine abbey, is a great day trip from Vienna for visitors passionate about history and theology.
 The abbey has beautiful stained glass windows, a large wooden Tree of Life, and an important collection of religious art, including the famed Verdun Altar in the Leopold Chapel, which features gold engravings depicting Christian history.
 In the monastery’s Treasure Chamber, the Archducal Hat of Austria, one of the country’s most precious objects, is on display.